 Aimed at families with children aged three to 12, the Legoland offer is considerably broader today.
 Each resort typically entertains between 2 to 2.5 million annual guests, fewer at Legoland Dubai, but more at Legoland California.

 “Guests can enjoy a wide range of attractions and features you would expect in a great theme park, but with that Lego connection and familiarity,” says Hans Aksel Pedersen.
 He succeeded Jakobsen as managing director of Legoland Parks in 2015.
-The fellow Dane began his theme park career as Legoland Billund’s sales & marketing director in 2000 before going on to take up positions at Legoland Windsor, Legoland Deutschland and as Merlin’s divisional director for Legoland Parks in North America.
+Pedersen began his theme park career as Legoland Billund’s sales & marketing director in 2000 before going on to take up positions at Legoland Windsor, Legoland Deutschland and as Merlin’s divisional director for Legoland Parks in North America.

 All of the current Lego parks feature staples such as the Dragon Coaster, Driving School, Boating School and Legoland Express.
 Water rides and features are popular too.
 Newer offerings include the interactive dark ride Ninjago The Ride.
 Yet in reality, most activities now feature an element of interactivity.